leeight/npm/doc/cli/adduser.md

 ## DESCRIPTION

-Create or verify a user named `<username>` in the npm registry, and save the credentials to the `.npmrc` file.
+Create or verify a user named `<username>` in the npm registry, and save the credentials to the `.edprc` file.

 The username, password, and email are read in from prompts.